Optical depth

-Aerosol Optical Depth (AOD) at 830 nm measured with the same LED sun photometer from 1990 to 2016 at Geronimo Creek Observatory, Texas.
-Measurements made at or near solar noon when the Sun is not obstructed by clouds.
-Peaks indicate smoke, dust and smog.
-Saharan dust events are measured each summer.
+Aerosol Optical Depth (AOD) at 830 nm measured with an LED sun photometer (1990–2016) at Geronimo Creek Observatory, Texas.
+Measurements were recorded at or near solar noon.
+Peaks indicate smoke, dust, and smog events.

 In physics, optical depth or optical thickness is the natural logarithm of the ratio of incident to transmitted radiant power through a material.

-Thus, the larger the optical depth, the smaller the amount of transmitted radiant power through the material.
+Thus, the larger the optical depth, the smaller the fraction of transmitted radiant power through the medium.

 Spectral optical depth or spectral optical thickness is the natural logarithm of the ratio of incident to transmitted spectral radiant power through a material.

-Optical depth is dimensionless, and in particular is not a length, though it is a monotonically increasing function of optical path length, and approaches zero as the path length approaches zero.
+Optical depth is a dimensionless quantity.
+Although it is a monotonically increasing function of path length, it is not a physical distance itself, approaching zero as the path length vanishes.
 The use of the term "optical density" for optical depth is discouraged.

-In chemistry, a closely related quantity called "absorbance" or "decadic absorbance" is used instead of optical depth: the common logarithm of the ratio of incident to transmitted radiant power through a material.
-It is the optical depth divided by log_{e}(10), because of the different logarithm bases used.
+In chemistry, a closely related quantity called absorbance (or decadic absorbance) is used instead of optical depth.
+Absorbance uses the common logarithm (base 10) of the ratio of incident to transmitted radiant power.
+It relates to optical depth by a factor of log_{e}(10).